VeluriRashmitha/HematoVision/README.md

 # HematoVision

-A deep learning web app for blood cell image classification using Flask and TensorFlow.
+HematoVision is a deep learning web application for blood cell image classification.
+It utilizes a pre-trained CNN model built with TensorFlow and provides an interactive interface using Flask.
-This project uses a Convolutional Neural Network (CNN) trained to classify four types of blood cells:
-- Eosinophil
-- Lymphocyte
-- Monocyte
-- Neutrophil

-The application allows users to upload blood cell images and returns the predicted cell type.

----

-## 🔧 Technologies Used
+## 🔬 About

+This project classifies microscopic images of blood cells into four categories:
-- Python
+- **Eosinophil**
-- TensorFlow / Keras
+- **Lymphocyte**
-- Flask
+- **Monocyte**
-- OpenCV
+- **Neutrophil**

-- HTML/CSS (Milligram CSS framework)
+The goal is to assist in the automated analysis of blood samples for medical diagnosis.

 ---